 Module 8: Looking Inwards – Organisations, Teams, Agency and Synthesis

-In this module, we shift focus from the outside world to examine our organisations, teams and ourselves.
-While there is extensive literature on teams, we focus on what kind of teams, what sorts of people, and what structures are required to enable change.This final module also synthesises the diverse threads covered across the course, to reflect on their collective implications for broader practice of scaling change.
+In this module, we shift focus from the outside world to examine our own organisations, teams and ourselves.
+While there is extensive literature on teams, we focus on what kind of teams, what sorts of people, and what structures are required to enable change.This module also synthesises the diverse threads covered across the course, to reflect on their collective implications for the broader practice of scaling change.

 Saturday, 27 Sep 2025 | 10:00 am to 1:15 pm